ermangurses/Code-Challenges/E164Format/readme.txt

 This program is develop in Unix environment.
 Please use command line interface to compile and run the commands below:

+** Before Compile **

+After, unzip the file;
+First, go to under the directory called E164Format using command line

+The example command to go to the directory is below: cd path-to-directroy/E164Format

 ** How to compile **

 make clean<ENTER>
 make <ENTER>

 ** How to run **

 make run<ENTER>

 **** Description ***

 In this code, we have two files: E164Format (implementation) and E164FormatTest (driver)